Peter J Heller Bio

 Meet our collaborating consultants!
 These professionals have been on our team for various client assignments and along with our other experts, help us reach deep into the fundraising world for extensive knowledge on best practices for your nonprofit.

-Andrea Kihlstedt - Expert Advisor and Fundraising Thought Leader
+Andrea Kihlstedt - Advisor / Nonprofit Thought Leader

 Andrea and Peter have collaborated to help several nonprofits with feasibility studies and capital campaigns.
 Andrea has been an indispensable mentor and colleague since the early days of Peter J. Heller Consulting.
 In fact, we refer to her as our firm's "fairy godmother" due both to her wisdom and to the number of clients she has sent our way.